 Tumescent Liposuction

-Your surgeon will make small incisions in the skin and inserts a cannula to vacuum the fat out of your body.
+Your surgeon will make small incisions in the skin and inserts a cannula to vacuum the excess fat out of your body.

 Ultrasound-Assisted Liposuction (UAL)